 How can we solemnize these memories on this anniversary date?

-Send a care package to a solider overseas.
-There are several organization such as thesoldierfamily.com, ustroopcarepacakges.com, operationgoodybag.org and operationgratitude.com
+Send a care package to a soldier overseas.
+There are several organizations such as thesoldierfamily.com, ustroopcarepacakges.com, operationgoodybag.org, and operationgratitude.com

-Below are a number of sites that can be visited, venues that will teach and remind us and, and perhaps for some lead to healing and peace of mind.
+Below are a number of sites that can be visited, venues that will teach and remind us, and perhaps for some lead to healing and peace of mind.

 Nearby, in Battery Park, there will be a display of 3000 red and blue banners, displaying the names of each soul lost that day.